Kyle-James-Vanburen/Angelos-Pizza-Dashboard/README.md

  MYSQL query scripts are included to give a better understanding for my numbers and the data I wanted to pull specifically.

- I did have to use the import wizard in mysql to import data from Excel csv files to make my tables in mysql.

 You will need to use Excel to access the CSV files, heres a link for the free web version of Excel: https://www.office.com/launch/excel?ui=en-US&rs=US&auth=2

  EXCEL csv file link: https://drive.google.com/drive/folders/1wXkVaWjAplONy5PT8Nxc25CdNh6pyFnX?usp=sharing